ejerry27/pui-homework/final-project/readme.md

 Describe how you used Generative AI tools to create this final project (fill in the following information, write \~500 words in total).
 I used ChatGPT and perplexity for my project.
 I used this in this for learning purposes.
 More about trying to understand what each thing in my code does.
 I haven't learned about libraries before so this was a great resource.
 I learned about how these can be implemented and how they function within pages.
 I also learned about Bootstrap through chatGPT, it helped me understand how it works and the specifics for mobile responsiveness as well.
-I fact checked certain things what chatCPT gave me in this platform.
+I fact checked certain things what chatGPT gave me in this platform.
 I was able to learn more in this platform too.
 Both of these platformsgave me suggestions for the libraries and API I could use that is fit to my project needs.
 It was also able tell me how exactly they work hand in hand.
 It gave me examples about the use cases as well, but they were not specific to my case.
 This was a good tool to brainstorm ideas, there were a few times where I felt stuck in my creative side and I asked for ideas and it sort of gave me guidance on what I could try it gave me guidance on how to structure code and where its ideal to write comments this helped me to keep my document more maintainable and it helped me understand what some lines of code meant